Many do. Snakes love holes.

 What Snake Holes Look Like

-Snake holes are always circular.
+But if they dig it themselves, snake holes are always circular.
 Though they can vary somewhat in size, they’re typically small–otherwise, a snake wouldn’t feel secure enough to make its home there.

 You can find snake holes in a variety of places, like embedded in the grass.
 It’s also not uncommon to see them in trees or large concrete cracks.